We’re dedicated to shaping UBC’s future through integrity, innovation, and creating a lasting financial legacy.

 Andrew Bibby was appointed to the Grosvenor Americas Board in 2009.
 He joined Grosvenor in 1984 and became Chief Executive of Grosvenor Americas in 2009.
 During this time, he has been involved with the acquisition, development and management of all property types and has worked in Vancouver, Calgary and San Francisco.
 He is currently a Director of Canadian Western Bank, Rugby Canada and UBC Properties Trust.
 He has served as a past Director of the Real Property Association of Canada and is a former member of the Sauder Business School Advisory Board.

 Sandra has been a real estate appraiser and development consultant since 1981.
-She has been a principal in Burgess Cawley Sullivan & Associates since 1988.
+She was a principal at Burgess Cawley Sullivan & Associates and is now a Regional Leader at Ryan ULC.
 Ms. Cawley specializes in real estate valuation, marketing studies, and development consultancy in the residential, office, shopping centre, industrial park, land subdivision, and hotel markets.

 Robert Fung has been active in Vancouver’s real estate development since 1990.
 Mr. Fung began his career as a Development Manager with Concord Pacific Developments, and was responsible for rezoning and development of the former “Expo 86” site in Vancouver.
 After seven years with Concord Pacific, Mr. Fung became Director of Development with the Narland Group where he was responsible for all aspects of the residential development process.
 He is the founder and President of the Salient Group, which focuses on the creation and restoration vibrant communities in urban environments.
 His recent projects include the restoration of the historic Flack Block adjacent to Vancouver’s Victory Square, and the former Grand and Terminus hotels on Water Street.

 Anne McMullin is the President and CEO of the Urban Development Institute (UDI).
 Previously she was the President and General Manager of the North Vancouver Chamber of Commerce.
-Before that, Ms. McMullin was Director of Communications at Port Metro Vancouver, President of the BC Salmon Farmers' Association, a reporter for Global TV in Vancouver, and a reporter and broadcaster for Mountain FM in Squamish.
-Anne is a Board Member with BC's Knowledge Network, a Trustee with the Jack Webster Foundation Excellence in Journalism, Vice Chair of Field Hockey Canada, President of West Vancouver Field Hockey Club, and is a volunteer with many other community organizations.
-Ms. McMullin studied political science at the University of British Columbia, and holds a journalism diploma from the British Columbia Institute of Technology (BCIT).
-Anne received the 2017 BCIT Distinguished Alumni award.
+Before that, Ms. McMullin was Director of Communications at Port Metro Vancouver.
+Anne is a Board Member with BC’s Knowledge Network, a Trustee with the Jack Webster Foundation Excellence in Journalism, Vice Chair of Field Hockey Canada, President of West Vancouver Field Hockey Club, and is a volunteer with many other community organizations.

 Al Poettcker is a lifetime resident of Vancouver.
 He graduated from the University of British Columbia in 1969 with a degree in Urban Land from the Faculty of Commerce.
 Since then, Al has been very active in real estate development, investment and property management.
 He started his career with Marathon Realty and over the last 45 years has been responsible for a variety of large scale residential, commercial and land development projects including the land assembly for Expo ’86.
 He is also a Past President of the UBC Alumni Association and a founding director of UBC Properties Trust.